kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - End: -76 Credits
 ```

 *Note: The [Credit Underflow](<../Major Glitches/Anywhere Menu Glitch#credit-underflow>) can fail for technical memory-related reasons.
-If it does fail, you can either sell a Parts and then retry the glitch, or just reset.*
+If it does fail, you can either sell a Parts and then retry the glitch, Quick Load to retry the entire menu again, or just reset.*

 - Swap to Carth, queue a conversation with Dia, and swap back to MC
   - This talks to Dia without swapping MC and Carth's positions